Key Precept: The first Adam began the High Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 How do reconcile the upholding of God’s promise that Adam would continue to be Melchizedeck Priest-King of Righteousness and Peace forever with the record of his death?
 No, it’s not from holding his breath for thousands of years waiting for the ultimate Melchizedek to raise him from the dead.

-Even before Jesus Christ rose from the death to live forever in his own body, Adam lived on in his generations / the essence of his being in his genetics transferred down to his offspring.
+Even before Jesus Christ rose from the dead to live forever in his own body, Adam lived on in his generations / his genetics transferred down to his offspring.

 “This is the book of the generations of Adam.
 In the day that God created man, in the likeness of God made he him…and called their name Adam…And Adam…begat a son in his own likeness, and after his image; and called his name Seth…And Seth…began Enos…” (Genesis 5)